It is estimated that 10% of people in the UK over 16 have dyslexia to some degree.

 Dyslexia is not the same for everyone: it can be mild or severe; and it varies depending on other strengths, or difficulties, that the person may have.
 More importantly, it varies depending on the kind of support and encouragement that is given at school, home and work.

-I have dyslexia, or I think I may have dyslexia, what next?
+I think I may have dyslexia, what do I do?

 What support can I get from Dyslexia Action?